tbielawa/Taboot/docs/YAMLScripts.rst

 ============

-This page should provide a basic overview of YAML syntax and a complete overview of the allowed items in a proper `poseidon` YAML script.
+This page should provide a basic overview of YAML syntax and a complete overview of the allowed items in a proper `taboot` YAML script.

 YAML Basics
 -----------

-For `poseidon`, every YAML script must be a list at it's root-most element.
+For `taboot`, every YAML script must be a list at it's root-most element.
 Each item in the list is a dictionary.
-These dictionaries represent all the options you can use to write a `poseidon` script.
+These dictionaries represent all the options you can use to write a `taboot` script.

 In YAML a list can be represented in two ways.
 In one way all members of a list are lines beginning at the same indentation level starting